sphinx-doc/sphinx/Doc-3k/howto/curses.rst

 7:white.
 The curses module defines named constants for each of these colors:
 :const:`curses.COLOR_BLACK`, :const:`curses.COLOR_RED`, and so forth.

-The :func:`init_pair(n, f, b)` function changes the definition of color pair *n*, to foreground color f and background color b.
+The ``init_pair(n, f, b)`` function changes the definition of color pair *n*, to foreground color f and background color b.
 Color pair 0 is hard-wired to white on black, and cannot be changed.

 Let's put all this together.
 To change color 1 to red text on a white background, you would call::